forestgrape/coronavirus/immune_system.md

 * Detect stress e.g. Ribosome permanently producing.

 #### Extern-checks
-Cells present what they produce on the outside: T cells inspect these substances and can induce cell death or ring the bells.
-In fighting coronaviruses T cells play a key role [citations in work].
+Cells present what they produce on the outside: Immune cells (e.g. T cells) inspect these substances and can induce cell death and/or ring the bells.

 ## Immune System Mechanisms